mohanmca/MohanLearningGround/src/main/md/Tools/graal_jvm.md

 * Java HotSpot VM
   * Just-in-time (JIT) compiler
-  * Byte codes are converted into very highly optimized machine code
+  * Byte codes are converted into highly optimized machine code

 * When Hotspot vm kicks-in
   * A method become eligible to be compiled once it was invoked many times, It is scheduled for compilation into machine code